guardian/techtime/Coding Challenges/20180920-Weekly/02-Game-API.md

 cf97896ca2dfb9185cf62f4574cbc067b7b95b20
 ```

 Therefore you could use "nnaywpahgahl" as your top up code.
 How much energy is added to your Capital Ship energy level is defined by the game parameters.

+When you complete a top-up challenge and commit your top-up code, a new challenge is written into your Capital "energy-top-up-challenge" key, allowing you to start working on a new top up.